Download the Guide: GAII – Energy Guide

 To Get Your Baseline: Your DEC (if you have one) will give you a useful indicator as to the general energy efficiency of your building and the CO2 emitted.
 You can get a more detailed overview of your energy usage by extracting the details from your energy bills and then you can use this as your baseline. kWh of Electricity used by your organisation can be found on your electricity bill – though it does take a little bit of calculating to work out exactly the usage as opposed to your total costs including standing charges and VAT.
 If you are having difficulty reading the bill, call your supplier and ask them to explain the detail.
 You can also manually read your meter more regularly (weekly or monthly) for a more exact understanding of the pattern of your energy usage.
 Include these details on a spreadsheet and aim to update them monthly if possible.

-Looking At Your Meter: Manually read meters are likely to be replaced by Smart Meters over the next five years.
-In theory, this will allow for improved energy efficiency and also for a much more accurate understanding of your energy usage and bills will no longer be estimated.
-The cost of installing the meters will be borne by the user.
+Looking At Your Meter: All electricity meters are due to be replaced with Smart Meters by the end of 2024.
+This will allow for improved energy efficiency and also for a much more accurate understanding of your energy usage as bills will no longer be estimated.
 In the meantime, identify where your meter is and familiarise yourself with reading it.
 Designate 5-10 minutes at the start of your week to do the readings.
 This way it will become part of your routine and allow for greater consistency between readings.

 Oil or Gas bills will itemise the quantity of heating fuel delivered.
 For a more accurate picture, it’s best to ensure that your fuel storage tank is filled at each delivery.
 The amount supplied will show how much fuel you have used since the last delivery and allow you to calculate your average weekly use over the period between deliveries.